0x7FFFFFFFFFFFFFFF/sql-docs/azure-sql/database/automatic-tuning-enable.md

 );
 ```

 Setting the individual tuning option to ON overrides any setting that database inherited, and enables the tuning option.
-Setting it to `OFF` also overrides any setting that database inherited and disable the tuning option.
-Automatic tuning options for which `DEFAULT` is specified, inherit the automatic tuning configuration from the server level settings.
+Setting it to `OFF` also overrides any setting that database inherited and disables the tuning option.
+Automatic tuning options for which `DEFAULT` is specified inherit the automatic tuning configuration from the server level settings.

 > [!IMPORTANT]
 > For [active geo-replication](failover-group-sql-db.md), automatic tuning must be configured on the primary database only.
 Automatically applied tuning actions, such as creating or deleting an index, are automatically replicated to geo-secondaries.
 Trying to enable automatic tuning via T-SQL on the read-only secondary results in a failure, as having a different tuning configuration on the read-only secondary isn't supported.